JustusAdam/dynamic_content_documentation/source/theming-module.rst

 Output details
 ^^^^^^^^^^^^^^

-The ``breadcrumbs`` variable in the template will contain a ``dyc.util.structures.InvisibleList``, which inherits from the builtin list with the only difference being, that when converted to a string (InvisibleList.__str__) will just return the concatenated string representations of its elements.
+The ``breadcrumbs`` variable in the template will contain a ``dycc.util.structures.InvisibleList``, which inherits from the builtin list with the only difference being, that when converted to a string (InvisibleList.__str__) will just return the concatenated string representations of its elements.

-The elements of said list are instances of ``dyc.util.html.A`` and ``dyc.util.html.ContainerElement`` for the separator.
+The elements of said list are instances of ``dycc.util.html.A`` and ``dycc.util.html.ContainerElement`` for the separator.
 This allows for easy access to the actual 'href' attributes so you can render you breadcrumbs in a different/custom way.